-This function converts the uncorrected encounter rate, the effective detection radius (see for example Buckland et al. (2001) ) and the mean flight height into an estimate of flight flux per unit time per unit area of vertical airspace (Smales et al. 2013) .
+This function converts the uncorrected encounter rate, the effective detection radius (see for example Buckland et al. (2001) ) and the effective detection height into an estimate of flight flux per unit time per unit area of vertical airspace (Smales et al. 2013) .

 Arguments

-numeric; Allows you to manually specify the effective detection width, which is usually 2 x effective detection radius.
-Must be in the same units as mean_flight_height.
+numeric; Allows you to manually specify the effective detection width, which is usually 2 x effective detection radius or 2 x effective strip (half) width.
+Must be in the same units as

 Value